AtomDB/pyatomdb/pyatomdb/README.txt

 0.10.6
 September 9th 2020: Fixed missing filename in build - README.txt had been renamed README.rst.
 Also included pycurl in requirements list

+0.10.7
+October 12th 2020: Fixed a series of bugs - 28 and 29 on Github, and merged in ionization balance storage information pull request from Jim Slavin.